sqlxpert/10-minute-aws-client-vpn/README.md

 ## Quick Installation

 > Before you begin, take a deep breath!
 Certificate setup is shorter than it looks.
-It's a good idea to read each step completely before you start it.
-You will have to switch back and forth between this ReadMe file and AWS's documentation.
+To avoid errors, read each step completely before doing it.
+You will have to switch between this ReadMe file and AWS's documentation.

 > [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html)
 might be useful for setup and maintenance, but be aware of